saitejesh-cyber/trust-before-intelligence-book/manuscript/16_glossary.md

 - **SRE:** Site Reliability Engineering — A discipline that applies software engineering principles to infrastructure and operations, pioneered by Google to ensure system reliability.

 - **TTL:** Time To Live — A mechanism that limits the lifespan of data in a cache or network, after which the data expires and must be refreshed.

+- **UAT:** User Acceptance Testing — The final phase of software testing where actual users validate that the system meets their requirements before production deployment.

 ---